benson338/Git-Cheat-Sheet/README.md

 `git pull origin master`

-> fetch the specified remote’s copy of specified branch and immediately merge it into the local copy
+> fetch the specified remote’s copy of specified branch and immediately merge it into the current branch

 > merge into the current branch the remote branch master

+## Notes | Collaboration

+- `git push` default behaviour:

+  > the default behavior of this command when can be configured by setting the push option of the remote, or the push.default configuration variable (see notes)

+  - `git config push.default [possible-values]`

+  `git config [--global] push.default [possible-values]`

+  > possible values are nothing, current, simple(default), upstream(tracking), matching

 ### Additional | Undo Changes

-- Use `git checkout` to move around and review the commit history.
+- Use `git checkout` to move around and review the commit history
 - `git checkout [old-commitId]` -> `git checkout -b [new-branch]`

 - `git reset` is best used for undoing local private changes